lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

  .. image::   vlc-subtitle-pref.png

 To change settings with codecs choose the :guilabel:`Input/codecs` tab.
 To change your settings for hardware-accelerated decoding use the :guilabel:`Hardware-accelerated decoding` which you can choose a specific kind of decoding.
+To choose to seek faster than more precisely check the :guilabel:`Fast seek` option.
 To change your default optical device the drop down menu next to :guilabel:`Default optical device` to change your default optical device.
+To choose where save things you record with VLC change type where you want in :guilabel:`Reecord directory or filename` or press the :guilabel:`Browse` button.
 To change your caching policy depending on your network latency use the :guilabel:`Default caching policy` drop down menu.

 .. image::   vlc-input-codecs.png